rstacruz/vim-hyperstyle/README.md

 # vim-css-shorthand

 Type faster by shorthand that will auto-expand as you type.
+Supports less, sass, scss, stylus, and plain CSS.

 ![](https://raw.githubusercontent.com/rstacruz/vim-css-shorthand/gh-pages/screencast.gif)